paulfranceschi/philosophy_and_concepts/content/pages/hempel.md

 # Hempel's problem
 Hempel's Problem revolves around the logical equivalence of two statements:

-(H) All ravens are black.
+(H) All ravens are black

-(H') Everything that is non-black is a non-raven.
+(H') Everything that is non-black is a non-raven

 These statements are logically equivalent because the structure of (H) ("All X are Y") is equivalent to the structure of (H'), which is its contrapositive form ("All non-Y are non-X").
 This equivalence implies that observing a black raven (an instance of X being Y) confirms (H), and similarly, observing a non-black non-raven (an instance of non-Y being non-X) also confirms (H).
 However, this leads to a paradoxical conclusion where observing any non-black object that is not a raven (like a pink flamingo or a grey umbrella) would confirm the statement that all ravens are black, which seems counterintuitive.
 This paradox is the essence of Hempel's Problem.